Disease Guide ·Staph Infection ·2026

 Staph Infection Coverage Basics

 Most pet insurance policies cover staph infection diagnosis and treatment as a standard illness.
-Standard 14-day illness waiting period applies.
+A standard 14-day illness waiting period applies.
 Antibiotics, medicated shampoos, and follow-up cultures are typically covered.

 Red flag · Pre-existing